top of page

 About the course

-This course focuses on the study of algebraic geometric codes, also known as Goppa codes.
+This course focuses on the study of algebraic geometry codes, also known as Goppa codes.
 Like Reed-Solomon or Reed-Muller codes, AG codes involve polynomial (or rather rational function) evaluations.
 However, AG codes differ in that the evaluation points are selected from a specifically chosen algebraic curve.
 This seemingly minor distinction leads to a substantial increase in the complexity of the mathematics required to construct, understand, and analyze these codes.
 Indeed, the analysis includes deep results such as the Riemann-Roch Theorem and the Riemann Hypothesis over algebraic function fields, which is, in fact, a famous theorem known as the Hasse-Weil Theorem.

 Throughout this course, we will develop the intricate and beautiful mathematics that underpin AG codes and provide constructions of codes that surpass the Gilbert-Varshamov bound (for sufficiently large constant size alphabets).
 The course content is fundamentally algebraic.
 We will work with rings and groups, focusing primarily on field extensions and Galois theory.